nathan-contino/nathan-contino.github.io/_pages/resume.md

 | :--- | ---: |
 | _Typescript_ ||

-* Extracts code examples from unit tests, formatting with syntax highlighting and token replacement.
-* Replaces "finished" code with "todo" code for a branch in a tutorial repo.
+* CLI tool used to extract code examples from tests for use in documentation and tutorial repositories.

 # Skills & Interests